sc68cal/openstack-firstapp/README.rst

 /doc contains a playground for the actual tutorial documentation

 It's RST, built with sphinx.
-There's a handy makefile.

 The RST source includes conditional output logic, so specifying

-make libcloud
+tox -e libcloud

 will invoke sphinx-build with -t libcloud, meaning sections marked .. only:: libcloud in the RST will be built, while others